bracketdash/simple-directives/README.md

 -   "Expression" refers to a custom syntax.
 -   "Reference" is a dot and bracket reference.
     -   Don't add parentheses to function references.
-    -   Reassign `directives.baseReference` to any object.
+    -   Reassign `simpleDirectives.root` to any object.
 -   "Reference scope" refers to additional data available.
     -   References to this data can be made as though it is at the root of the base reference.
     -   If the reference is a function, the function will have the reference scope available on `this`.